christian-posta/christian-posta.github.io/_posts/2019-02-12-guidance-for-building-a-control-plane-to-manage-envoy-proxy-based-infrastructure.markdown

 * Adopting a mechanism to dynamically update Envoy's routing, service discovery, and other configuration
 * Identifying what components make up your control plane, including backing stores, service discovery APIs, security components, et. al.
 * Establishing any domain-specific configuration objects and APIs that best fit your usecases and organization
-* Thinking ahead of time how best to make your control plane pluggable where you need it
+* Thinking of how best to make your control plane pluggable where you need it
 * Options for deploying your various control-plane components
 * Thinking through a testing harness for your control plane